midhunkrishna/midhunkrishna-hugo/content/posts/ctes-and-window-functions.md

 +++
-date = "2017-12-09T17:43:52+05:30"
+date = "2018-02-18T15:31:25+05:30"
-title = "CTEs and Window Functions"
+title = "ctes and window functions" description = "hallelujah!!" type = "posts"
-Categories = []
-Tags = []
-Description = ""

 +++

 I am a big fan of code readability, but being a fan and expecting the code I write to be readable are two different things.
 Readable code is easier to understand and much more straightforward to grasp.
 One significant difference I find while comparing readable and unreadable code, apart from the obvious, is how many different variables I have to hold in my head at a time while I try to grapple my head around it.
 If this task is simple, I believe that this is not because of some random act of brilliance but due to careful code construction.

 A particular example is SQL.
-The more it does it usually gets unreadable, especially if I write it with an ‘as long as it works’ attitude and a good way to make it readable is using the above mentioned CTEs.
+The more it does, the more it gets unreadable, A good way to make it readable is using the above mentioned CTEs.

-CTEs helps achieve this by its ability to separate data into independent logical modules according to the context of the query.
+CTEs helps achieve this by its ability to separate data into independent logical entities according to the context of the query.

-    WITH popular_posts AS
-    (
-           SELECT id,
-                  title,
-                  body
-           FROM   posts
-           WHERE  posts.upvote > 5 )
-    SELECT *
-    FROM   popular_posts
-    WHERE  popular_posts.created_at >= dateadd(day, x, getdate());
+{{< gist midhunkrishna 6c863c9b7125e89409395556c70ce790 >}}

 Here, we have clear classification for any post with upvote count six or above, thereby, logically abstracting away this(classification) into a variable called popular posts.